Rebecca Graham is a writer/director and producer with a Masters in directing and over eight years experience of filmmaking.

 Her experience spans short films, documentaries, web-series and music videos.
 Rebecca’s films have been screened both nationally and internationally, in the USA, Europe and the UK, and have picked up a number of awards and prizes along the way.

-Rebecca is currently a university lecturer as well as having an experimental film about black women in pre-production and her first feature film in development.
+Rebecca is currently a university lecturer, is in pre-production for an experimental film about black women, and is in development for her first feature film as well.